Gauge Symmetry in Quantum Simulation: Extended Hilbert space, gauge-invariant Hilbert space, and physical states

 In principle, one can use a gauge-invariant state\footnote{ Sec.~\ref{sec:singlet_simulation} discusses an implementation of this projection on digital quantum computer. }

 where the normalization factor is

 However, we obtain the same result anyway.
-To see this, note that the inner product of $\ket{\Phi}$ and $\hat{g}\ket{\Phi}$ is essentially the delta function $\delta(g-\textbf{1})$ because we are considering a well-localized wave packet whose width is much smaller than the typical values of $A_j^{\rm (cl.)}$.
-This is particularly so in physically meaningful setups of large lattice volume (which is the case in the continuum limit, even at fixed physical volume), because even a small transformation at each link accumulate to significant change that leads to vanishing overlap~\footnote{Note that typical values of $\|\hat{g}-\textbf{1}\|$ increases with the number of lattice points (and also with $N^2-1$ in the case of SU($N$) theory), while only an O(1) values is needed to suppress the overlap between $\ket{\Phi}$ and $\hat{g}\ket{\Phi}$.}.
+To see this, note that the inner product of $\ket{\Phi}$ and $\hat{g}\ket{\Phi}$ is essentially the delta function $\delta(\hat g-\textbf{1})$ because we are considering a well-localized wave packet whose width is much smaller than the typical values of $A_j^{\rm (cl.)}$.
+This is particularly so in physically meaningful setups of large lattice volume (which is the case in the continuum limit, even at fixed physical volume), because even a small transformation at each link accumulate to significant change that leads to vanishing overlap.
+It is worth elaborating further to address some plausible concerns.
+First, wave packets cannot have a nontrivial stabilizer; any non-constant $g$ moves all wave packets.
+With the standard boundary condition $\hat g\to\mathbf{1}$, the stabilizer group can only be $\{\mathbf{1}\}$.
+Second, the value of $\|\hat{g}-\textbf{1}\|$ typically increases with the number of lattice points (and also with $N^2-1$ in the case of SU($N$) theory).
+An $O(1)$ value (of $\|\hat{g}-\textbf{1}\|$) already suppresses the overlap to a sufficiently small value.

 Furthermore, we are interested in `small' operators, say a polynomial of field strength of a finite degree, which does not alter the wave packet significantly.
 To see this point in concrete terms, let $x$ be the deviation of the coordinate variable $A_j$ from its value at the center of the wave packet.
 The wave function is sharply peaked around $x=0$.
 Suppose $\hat{f}$ consists of several coordinate operators, say $\hat{x}^k$.
 Then, the wave function changes from $\Phi(x)$ to $x^k\Phi(x)$.
 Assuming that $\Phi(x)$ is localized (approximately) as $\Phi(x)\sim e^{-x^2/2\sigma^2}$ ($\sigma\ll 1$), and assuming $k$ is finite (which is the meaning of `small' here), $x^k\Phi(x)$ is also localized.
 If $\hat{f}$ is also gauge-invariant,

 For the same reason,

 Therefore, we can use either the singlets or non-singlets; this is merely a matter of taste.
 In practice, however, it is common to use non-singlet states because it is more convenient to do so.